 Let’s not shy away from the reality here.
 The learning curve for WordPress can be a bit steep, especially if you’re a newbie.
 It’s like learning to ride a bike without training wheels.
 You have to practice a lot to master it.

-On the flip side, Stackbit’s visual editing approach can nearly feel like child’s play.
+On the flip side, Stackbit’s visual editing approach can feel nearly like child’s play.
 Imagine piecing together a jigsaw puzzle with a clear picture on the box; that’s the kind of clarity Stackbit provides.
 However, it may not offer the same level of customization as WordPress.
 If you need specialized features, you might run into walls.

 Both platforms have unique strengths.
 WordPress shines in extensibility, allowing you to build something highly specific and tailored.
 Stackbit, however, shines in speed and ease of use.
 It empowers you to whip up a website in no time.